Bologna sausage: Rag bologna

-Rag bologna is a long stick, or "chub", of high-fat bologna native to West Tennessee and its surrounding area, unavailable elsewhere.
+Rag bologna is a long stick, or "chub", of high-fat bologna originating in West Tennessee and its surrounding area, unavailable elsewhere.
 It is traditionally sold wrapped in a cloth rag, and has a higher content of filler than that of regular bologna.
 Milk solids, flour, cereal, and spices are added during processing, and the roll of bologna is bathed in lactic acid before being coated in paraffin wax.
 It is generally eaten on white bread with mustard and pickles, but is also a staple of family gatherings, where thick slices are smoked and barbecued along with other meats.
 In Newfoundland and Atlantic Canada, a type of rag bologna referred to as "wax" bologna is sliced thickly and fried, which is referred to as "Newfie steak".